Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured

 Formally, let us denote the boundary of entire continuous planning region by $\partial\mathbb{S}$ and the goal state by $s_g$.
 Suppose the value function at $s_g$ is $v_{g}$.
-Section~\ref{sec:taylored-policy-eval} implies that the Bellman optimality equation Eq.~\eqref{bellman-equation} can be approximated by the following PDE:
+Section~\ref{sec:taylored-policy-eval} implies that the Bellman optimality equation Eq.~\eqref{bellman-equation} can be approximated by the following {Hamilton– Jacobi–Bellman (HJB)} PDE:

 with boundary conditions

 where $\hat{\bm{n}}$ denotes the unit vector normal to $\partial\mathbb{S}$ pointing outward, {and condition~\eqref{boundary-condition-a} constrains the directional derivative with respect to this normal vector $\hat{\bm{n}}$ to be zero.} {The solution $v^{\pi}$ of the above PDE can be interpreted as a diffusion process with $\mu_s^{\pi}$ and $\sigma_s^{\pi}$ as drift and diffusion coefficients, respectively.} {We show a 2D example of this boundary condition in Fig.~\ref{fig:boundary-illustration}.
 The normal vectors $\hat{\bm{n}}$ at the boundary are perpendicular to the gradient of the value function $\nabla v^{\pi}(s)$, which constrains the value function from expanding outside the boundaries of the state space.
 In addition, the direction of each gradient vector points toward the goal, and this allows the policy to follow the value function gradient which guides the robot to move in the goal direciton.}